 Volcanoes, Faults, and Water on Mars:

 There has been an increased amount of interest in Mars recently due to the discovery by recent rover missions of convincing evidence for the existence of surface water on the planet in the geologic past.
 The big question now is, what happened to all that water?
 Hydrogen signatures on Mars have been suggested to represent a proxy for subsurface moisture, particularly in the polar regions.
 However, we have discovered an interesting relationship between hydrogen signatures in the equatorial region of Mars and the local topography and fault patterns, suggesting that ancient faulted highlands may be controlling moisture distribution in some manner.
 Eruptive fissures from old volcanoes show evidence of lava flows from the fissures as well as megafloods into large drainage valleys, suggesting that magma interacted with subsurface ice.
 Funding Agency: NASA (through 2014).
 Past Students: Jon Meyer (undergrad).
-Current Graduate Students: June Clevy.
-Most recent conference abstract: EGU 2010.
+Current Graduate Students: June Clevy; Matthew Pendleton.
+Postdoctoral Researcher: Amanda Nahm.
+Collaborators: Devon Burr (University of Tennessee-Knoxville).
+Most recent conference abstract: GSA 2013.

 Tectonics and Ocean Evidence on Enceladus:

 NASA's current Cassini spacecraft mission to the Saturnian system is revealing a wealth of insight into the diversity and splendor of Saturn's major moons.
 I am particularly interested in the moon Enceladus.
 Similar to Europa, the surface of Enceladus is comprised of water ice that is pervasively fractured.
 Our recent work has revealed that Enceladus likely has a global subsurface ocean that drives much of the surface fracturing and the geyser-like eruption of plumes of water ice from the "Tiger Stripes" in the south polar region.
 Nonetheless, the pattern of fracturing is very spatially heterogeneous on Enceladus, which we are still trying to understand.
 We are addressing such questions through a detailed analysis of the fault and fracture patterns on the surface of Enceladus with the hope of unraveling the nature of the stress fields at the surface and hence perhaps the origin of these stresses.
-Funding Agency: NASA (until 2011).
-Current Students: Alex Patthoff; Emily Martin.
-Most recent conference abstract: AGU 2010.
+Funding Agency: NASA (until 2015).
+Current Students: Emily Martin; Marques Miller (undergrad).
+Past Students: Alex Patthoff.
+Postdoctoral Researcher: Amanda Nahm.
+Most recent conference abstract: GSA 2013.

 Fracturing on Dione:

 Dione is another enigmatic moon in the Saturn system.
 It is much bigger than Enceladus but it is unclear if it contains a liquid ocean beneath its ice shell.
 The surface is pervasively fractured; however, the fractures seem to arrange into localized rift zones.
 Some of the exposed fault surfaces are very bright, leading to the question of whether or not Dione may still be tectonically active.
 Another question is whether or not Dione may also be ejecting material into space, like Enceladus.
 With the addition of new data from the Cassini extended mission, and detailed mapping of fault patterns on the surface, we hope to illuminate some of the tectonic details of Dione's interesting surface.
-Funding Agency: None currently.
+Funding Agency: NASA (until 2015).
 Current Graduate Students: Emily Martin.
+Postdoctoral Researcher: Amanda Nahm.